 Excerpt from Part 3 “Strategies for Risk Mitigations” of Tech Against Terrorism’s report on terrorist use of E2EE.

 Encryption does impact the monitoring of terrorist and violent extremist activities online for the purposes of criminal investigations.
-However, targeted surveillance techniques exist and can be favoured to conduct investigations without compromising encryption protocols.
-Merging open-source intelligence (OSINT) and HUMINT, lawful monitoring can be conducted on encrypted services.
+However, targeted surveillance techniques exist and can be adapted to conduct investigations without compromising encryption protocols.
+By merging open-source intelligence (OSINT) and HUMINT, lawful monitoring can be conducted on encrypted services.
 Passive monitoring can be done both via the use of publicly available information to track terrorist and violent extremist networks operating in both public and private online spaces, focusing on the points of entry to encrypted channels.
 Passive monitoring can also be conducted on certain encrypted spaces, without substantial engagement with the different participants in the communication channel.
-Furthermore, law enforcement bodies can undertake participative monitoring, going undercover online as they would have done offline.
+Furthermore, law enforcement bodies can undertake participative monitoring by going undercover online as they would have done offline.